2 Point Perspective Drawing Grid

 Creating the Two-Point Perspective Drawing Grid

 The drawing grid provides a framework for accurately placing objects within the two-point perspective.
-Creating a robust grid is essential for achieving accurate representation and preventing distortion.
+Creating a solid grid is essential for achieving accurate representation and preventing distortion.
 Here’s a step-by-step guide:

 1. Draw the Horizon Line: Lightly draw a horizontal line across your paper.
 This line represents your eye level and will dictate the perspective of your drawing.
 Experiment with different horizon line positions to see how it changes the perspective.